Central values of additive twists of Maa{\ss} forms $L$-functions: Introduction

 Before the present work, Theorems~\ref{thm:intro-reg} and~\ref{thm:intro-growth} were known in essentially two cases: \begin{itemize} \item For forms of weight~$2$, the map~$h_\gamma$ is constant.
 This is a well-known property of modular symbol, see~\cite[Lemma~1.2.(iii)]{MazurRubin}. \item When~$\phi$ is associated to a holomorphic form of even weight, this was proved in~\cite[Lemma~9.3]{BettinDrappeau2019} in the special case~$\Gamma=\SL(2, \Z)$ and in~\cite[Theorem~4.4]{Nordentoft20} in full generality.
 In these cases, the maps~$h_\gamma$ are bounded. \item When~$\phi$ is the central Eisenstein series of level~$1$, this was proved in~\cite[Lemma~10]{Bettin16} using a functional equation for the associated Dirichlet series. \end{itemize}

 In all other cases, Theorems~\ref{thm:intro-reg} and~\ref{thm:intro-growth} are new.
-Compared with these earlier works, the main point of Theorem~\ref{thm:intro-reg} is that it does not require holomorphicity, nor does it use the functional equation for the associated $L$-function.
-In particular it does not require the presence of Hecke involutions.
+Compared with these earlier works, the main point of Theorem~\ref{thm:intro-reg} is that it does not require holomorphicity, nor does it use the functional equation for the associated $L$-series.
+In particular it does not require the presence of Fricke involutions.